DFE-Digital/register-trainee-teachers/docs/setup-development.md

 And make sure to seed the application with whichever data you need.

-Then open http://localhost:3001 to see the app.
+* Visit http://localhost:3001 to see the app.
+* Visit http://localhost:4567 to see the middleman docs app.

 ## Run The Server in SSL Mode